vivid-planet/comet/.changeset/six-rules-explode.md

 "@comet/cms-api": patch
 ---

-Use correct order of @RequiredPermission-decorators
+Fix order of `@RequiredPermission()` decorators

+Decorators defined on handlers should be considered before decorators defined on classes.